Tartu JK Tammeka: Tamme Stadium

 The club's home ground is the 1,750-seat Tartu Tamme Stadium.
 First opened in 1932, it is the largest football stadium in Tartu.
 The stadium was renovated and re-opened in 2011.
 Tartu Tamme Stadium is located at Tamme 1, Tammelinn, Tartu.

 Sepa Jalgpallikeskus

-Tammeka's training centre is Sepa Jalgpallikeskus, located in the Ropka industrial disctrict.
+Tammeka's training centre is Sepa Jalgpallikeskus, located in the Ropka industrial district.
 Opened in 2016, the football centre has a natural grass training field and a 504-seat artificial turf ground with under-soil heating, of which the latter is used by the first team as a home ground during winter and early spring months.

 In April 2022, an indoor football facility named Annemõisa Jalgpallihall was opened in Tartu.
 Costing over 3 million euros, the complex facilitates footballers during the snowy winter and spring months.